These are the best chocolate chip cookies in the world. I know this is a bold statement, but hey, I’m a professional.

 - Bake at 350ºF.
 Medium and small cookies bake until golden around the edges and just set in the center, 10 to 12 min.
 Don't overcook!
 They continue cooking on the pan out of the oven.
 Let cool slightly (if you can wait) and remove from pan.

 This recipe is large.
-It is great for freezing or can be stored in the fridge for up to a week.
+If you don't bake all of it, the dough is great for freezing or can be stored in the fridge for up to a week.

 If you like these, you’ll love my other baking recipes!
 Check out one of my most popular cakes: Pumpkin Cake Roll With Toffee Cream Cheese Filling